ehippy/scordwars/README.md

-# scordwars
+# infight

-Server Component for infight.io.
+Server Component for [infight.io](https://infight.io).
+It runs all the game logic, and talks to Discord.

 ## Configure Local
 ### Node environment variables